AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 ## Back office events

 Back office events contain server-side data.
 This data comprises [order status](#order-status) information such as if an order was placed, canceled, refunded, shipped, or completed.
-Server-side data also includes [customer profile](#customer-profile-events-server-side) information, such as if an account was created, updated, or deleted.
+Server-side data also includes [customer profile data](#customer-profile-events-server-side) information, such as if an account was created, updated, or deleted.

+>[!NOTE]
+>
+>All back office events include the [`identityMap`](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/identitymap.html) field, which provides the shopper's email address.

 ### Order status

 Order status data shows a 360 view of the shopper order.
 This view helps merchants better target or analyze the entire order status when developing marketing campaigns.
 For example, you can spot trends in certain product categories that perform well at different times of the year.
 Such as, winter clothes that sell better during colder months or certain product colors that shoppers are interested in over the years.
 In addition, order status data can help you calculate lifetime customer value by understanding a shopper's propensity to convert based on previous orders.

->[!NOTE]
->
->All back office events include the [`identityMap`](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/identitymap.html) field, which provides the shopper's email address.

-### orderPlaced
+#### orderPlaced

 |Description| XDM event name|
 |---|---|
 |Triggered when a shopper places an order.|`commerce.backofficeOrderPlaced`|

-#### Data collected from orderPlaced
+##### Data collected from orderPlaced

 The following table describes the data collected for this event.